isb-cgc/readthedocs/docs/source/sections/workshop/BQ_SQL_tut_v2.rst

       z DESC

-The results are ordered by Z score.
+The results are ordered by Z score

 After we've run a query, there's some options.
 On the upper right side of the returned results, we can download the table, or save it as a BigQuery table!

-Making summary tables
+Making Summary Tables
 ---------------------

 Another way to create summary information is by creating tables.
 With summary